ibrahimsabieh/custom-redis-c/README.md

 A custom Redis server built in C.

-Uses an Event Loop to handle multiple concurrent client and multiple commands from clients (Using Select()).
+Uses an Event Loop to handle multiple concurrent client and multiple commands from clients (using Select()).

 Binds to defult Redis port 6379